You are here

 Unified Early Childhood Studies B.A.Sc.

-As of September 14, 2020, students may no longer be admitted to the UECH major program due to program restructuring.
+As of September 14, 2020, students may no longer be admitted to the UECH major due to program restructuring.

 The Bachelor of Applied Science (B.A.Sc.) in Unified Early Childhood Studies (UECH) gives you a unique opportunity to serve children with and without identified disabilities or delays.
 The program has an interdisciplinary curriculum that prepares you to work in a variety of settings with children of diverse ability levels, from birth through age eight.
 With your courses in child development, early childhood special education, and parent-child relations, you can pursue a dual licensure in early childhood education and early childhood special education.

 - Graduates qualify for dual licensure in Early Childhood (birth - grade 3) and Early Childhood Special Education (birth - age 6).

 - Small student to faculty ratio allows for more individualized attention.